The teaching is aligned to cover the topics within the GP curriculum. There is a mixture of Consultants and Peer Pod led sessions.

-GPST3 trainees have their session on a Wednesday morning, and are joined by GPST1 and GPST2 trainees in a Primary Care rotation, we also provide afternoon sessions 4 times a term for the GPST1/2 trainees who are in a secondary care rotation.
+GPST3 trainees have their session on a Wednesday morning, along with GPST1 and GPST2 trainees in a Primary Care rotation or Integrated Training Post.

-CRESH GP STS day release course – What is it for?
+CRESH GP STS half day release course – What is it for?

 - To act as a bridge between hospital based practice and the more independent working as a General Practitioner.